prestodb/tempto/README.md

         <td>--tests</td>
         <td>List of tests to be executed.
 For java based tests test name is just fully qualified method name
             e.g. com.teradata.test.examples.SimpleQueryTest.selectCountFromNation.
-For sql convention based tests name looks like: sql_query_test.sample_table.allRows.
+For sql convention based tests name looks like: sql_tests.testcases.sample_table.allRows.
 Tests which name ends with one of patterns specified in --tests parameter will be executed.
         </td>
     </tr>